 The finance minister also designed the budget focusing on special priority on business and employment with a slogan “Priority on lives and livelihoods, tomorrow’s Bangladesh”.

-This was the budget where everyone had a close eye on the chapter of ICT sector because during the pandemic, day to day operation was only possible due to this sector.
+This was the budget where everyone had a close eye on the chapter of the ICT sector because, during the pandemic, the day-to-day operation was only possible due to this sector.

-Online meeting, virtual conference, online education, telemedicine, e-commerce and many other sectors boosted up a lot during the last one and a half year and the country did not come into a complete standstill thanks to these technologies.
+Online meetings, virtual conferences, online education, telemedicine, e-commerce, and many other sectors boosted up a lot during the last one and a half year and the country did not come to a complete standstill thanks to these technologies.

-People has realised the thing that ‘ICT’ is no longer a luxurious word, rather it has become one of the basic needs during the pandemic time.
+People have realized the thing that ‘ICT’ is no longer a luxurious word, rather it has become one of the basic needs during the pandemic time.

 Like every other year, the proposed budget for the ICT sector has some points that are really encouraging whereas there are some demands from the industry and the experts that are yet to be fulfilled.